What is Narcissistic Personality Disorder?

 Narcissistic personalities are amongst the hardest patients for psychiatrists to treat, for the simple reason that their disorder stems from an unshakeable belief that they can do no wrong.

 Narcissists often have an unrealistic sense of entitlement.
 They also lack empathy and find it hard to see other people’s points of view.
-They are also pre-occupied with status, money and power.
+They are often pre-occupied with status, money, and power.

 Their looks can be something they obsess over and depression often starts in their forties when they start to appear older and lose their youthful looks.
 Many resort to plastic surgery and can hold distorted beliefs bordering on delusional.

 You might recognize some of the 7 common traits of narcissism in a colleague, parent, child, spouse, or a friend: